KonradSchieban/CatalogApp/README.md

 URL: https://localhost:5000/

 _Catalog App_ is a web application which shows a catalog with items of a specific category, their description and price.
-Items can be seen by every user but only user who have logged in with their Google+ account can create new items.
-Items can be edited or deleted only by the user who created the item
+Items can be seen by every user but only users who have logged in with their Google+ account can create new items.
+Items can be edited or deleted only by the user who has created the item.

 <h2>1.
 Content</h2>

-    - Blog
+    - CatalogItem
     |-- application.py
     |-- cliet_secrets.json
     |-- database_setup.py